nek00oo/Sugar_Frontend/README.md

 The application is designed for phones and tablets

+### Attention
-### Make sure that you have started the database and backend before doing this
+Make sure that you have started the database and backend before doing this